jupyter/governance/conduct/conduct_enforcement.md

 consensus and deadlocks for over a week, the group will turn the matter over to the Steering Council for resolution.

 Possible responses may include:

 * Taking no further action
   - if we determine no violations have occurred.
   - if the matter has been resolved publicly while the committee was considering responses.
+* Coordinating voluntary mediation: if all involved parties agree, the Committee may facilitate a mediation process as detailed above.
 * Remind publicly, and point out that some behavior/actions/language have been judge inappropriate and why in the current context, or can but hurtful to some people, requesting the community to self-adjust.